 - Reduced risk: According to the IRS, 40 percent of small businesses pay non-compliance penalties of $845 per year on average for late or incorrect filings.
 Using a third-party payroll service gives you the peace of mind that you’re not exposing your company to undue risk — or undue fines.

 - Data security: Using a secure portal to protect sensitive financial data gives you and your employees the satisfaction of knowing that their information is secure, not just stored away in an old file cabinet.

 Potential disadvantages of outsourcing payroll

 - Difficulty obtaining employee data: It’s hard to stay on top of every new employee for direct deposit information.
 Using a system that lets employees fill out their own W-4s and banking information helps them get paid faster.

 Typical payroll services charge a base subscription (often monthly) as well as a fee per check or employee.
-You may pay additional fees for services like tax filing and direct deposit (which can include a transaction fee), or for adding and removing employees.
+You may pay additional fees for services like tax filing and direct deposit (which can include a transaction fee), or for adding and removing employees and independent contractors.